maniaclab/snowmass-connect-docs/docs/data_management_main.md

     * For shared data among the members of the Snowmass21 project:`/collab/project/snowmass21/data`

-## Transferring data to and from the Snowmass21 login node
+## Transferring data
-You can transfer data from external institutions to Snowmass Connect storage using any of the three following methods:
+You can transfer data from external institutions to the Snowmass21 Connect using any of the three following methods:

 1. **scp**.
 For example: `scp -r <file_or_directory> <user_id>@login.snowmass.io:/collab/user/<user_id>/.` will copy a file or a directory from your local machine to your user directory on stash storage.
 The ssh-keys used for your profile on the Snowmass Connect portal